turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 # Learning Goals

-* Students will be able to differentiate strings, integers, floats and doubles.
+* Students will be able to differentiate strings, integers, floats and doubles
 * Students will be able to create and modify variables
+* Students will be able to use string interpolation to write a sentence using variables

 ---